Complementary Modules of Weierstrass Canonical Forms: Introduction

-Furthermore it is known that $\BH_X^\fc := \ZZ \setminus H_X$ provides the embedding of the algebraic systems associated with $X$ into the UGM due to Segal and Wilson \cite[p.46]{SegalWilson}.
-Since due to Riemann-Roch theorem, $R_X^\fc d x$ has the weight sequence which is equal to $\BH_X^\fc-1$, $R_X^\fc d x$ might lead the embedding as Nakayashiki did for $(n,s)$ curve in \cite{Nak10b} rather than the spin connection in \cite{Nak16}.
-Our results in this paper can be naturally applied to the generalization of the EEL-constructions \cite{KMP19} as we mentioned above.
-Our previous report on the Riemann constant on the theta functions \cite{KMP16} enables us to construct the sigma functions of every W-curve algebraically and connect them with the sigma functions, which is defined as a modified Nakayashiki's sigma function, as we show in a follow-up paper \cite{KMP2022b}.
+Furthermore it is known that $\BH_X^\fc := \ZZ \setminus H_X$ provides the embedding of the algebraic systems associated with $X$ into the UGM due to Segal and Wilson \cite[p.~46]{SegalWilson}.
+Since due to Riemann--Roch theorem, $R_X^\fc {\rm d} x$ has the weight sequence which is equal to $\BH_X^\fc-1$, $R_X^\fc {\rm d} x$ might lead the embedding as Nakayashiki did for $(n,s)$ curve in \cite{Nak10b} rather than the spin connection in~\cite{Nak16}.
+Our results in this paper can be naturally applied to the generalization of the EEL-constructions~\cite{KMP19} as we mentioned above.
+Our previous report on the Riemann constant on the theta function~\cite{KMP16} enables us to construct the sigma function of every W-curve algebraically and connect $R_X$ with the sigma function as we show in the follow-up paper~\cite{KMP2022b}.
+We mention it shortly in Re\-mark~\ref{rmk:Final}.\looseness=1